 If a pair’s selected ball becomes lost outside of a penalty area, the pair must take stroke and distance relief by adding one penalty stroke and playing the original ball or another ball from where the previous stroke was made.

 At each hole, both players on a side may make a stroke from the teeing area.
 Unless the tee shot is holed, the side must select one of the tee shots and both players may make a stroke from that location.
 Unless the second shot is holed, the side must select one of the second shots and both players may make a stroke from that location.
 This procedure is repeated until a ball is holed.

 The maximum score on a hole is “triple bogey.”
-Once a team has not holed out their shot(s) for double bogey (two-over par), they will pick up their ball and a triple bogey is recorded.
+Once a pair has not holed out their shot(s) for double bogey (two-over par), they will pick up their ball and a triple bogey is recorded.